ahmedshafik/Terraform-ansible/README.md

 1-	use your AWS account Access and Private keys directly, or create an AWS CLI profile and pass the profile name to Terraform "This can be edited in (terraform.tfvars)

-#AWS PROFILE IMG HERE

-To create an AWS CLI profile:
+#To create an AWS CLI profile:
-- aws configure --profile PROFILENAME
+aws configure --profile PROFILENAME

 ![aws_cli_conf](https://user-images.githubusercontent.com/7353494/42449091-a42aae36-837f-11e8-931c-3f26ced54a3c.png)
 You should fill the entries with your AWS configurations.